 The Heritage Kitchen

 Following the Church service, we took a leisurely drive along the South Sound Road on the south westerly part of the island, taking in the different neighborhoods along the way.
-As lunchtime approached, we drove north toward West Bay and Boggy Sand Road.
-I had read about The Heritage Kitchen, a rustic fish fry shack favored by locals, covered by corrugated iron, serving up fresh delicious seafood and traditional Caymanian fare.
+As lunchtime approached, we turned north toward West Bay and Boggy Sand Road.
+I had read about The Heritage Kitchen, a rustic fish fry shack favored by locals, covered by corrugated iron, serving up delicious fresh seafood and traditional Caymanian fare.

 We checked out the daily specials on the blackboard menu and ordered our food from a friendly lady at the counter.
 We then took a seat at the communal benches to the side of the shack, where we were entertained by several friendly cockerels who seemed to vie with each other over who would come closest to us.

 Our food was delivered on paper plates heaped high with fresher than fresh fish, barbecue ribs, dirty rice, corn on the cob and potato salad.
-Simply delicious.
+Just delicious.
 Heritage Kitchen is as authentic an island dining experience as you can get – no fuss, delicious simply cooked food, smiling faces and an ocean view.